JoinColony/colonyToken/README.md

 * `removeTokenGrant` - Terminate token grant for a given user transferring all vested tokens to the user and returning all non-vested tokens to the Colony MultiSig.

 Public functions:
 * `claimVestedTokens` - Allows a grant recipient to claim their vested tokens.
 Errors if no tokens have vested.
-Note that it is adviced recipients check they are entitled to claim via `calculateGrantClaim` before calling this.
+Note that it is advised recipients check they are entitled to claim via `calculateGrantClaim` before calling this.

 * `calculateGrantClaim` - Calculates the vested and unclaimed months and tokens available for a given user to claim.
 Due to rounding errors once grant duration is reached, returns the entire left grant amount.
 Returns (0, 0) if cliff has not been reached.